 Making Home Remedies in the form of POULTICE

 A poultice is made by placing herbs on the injured area, the most effective way of making a poultice is by grinding or blending the herbs to a find powder sometime the final result is a sticky paste that can be spread on the skin, if the herbs are too dried a few drops of water added can help obtain the desired consistency.
 To make a stronger poultice tinctures, glycerates, or essential oils can be used instead of water.
 A poultice can also be wrapped in order to keep heat or moist in.
 To make a poultice use the following:

-Blend all ingredients until the concistency resembles a thick slurry.
+Blend all ingredients until the consistency resembles a thick slurry.
 Place the poultice on the affected area and wrap with a gauze.
 Keep it in place for 1 hour.
-A poltice can be place in a ice cube tray and freezed.
+A poultice can be place in a ice cube tray and freezed.
 Store the cubes in a plastic bag and thaw out when needed.